What is a CRDT? Replicated Data Types Explained

 How CRDTs work

-CRDTs flip this model.
-Each user holds a full copy of the data.
+With a CRDT, every user holds a full copy of the data.
 Edits happen locally, with no round-trip to a server.
-When devices reconnect, the copies sync by exchanging their changes, and the CRDT's merge function combines them into an identical result on every device.
+When devices reconnect, each copy shares its changes, and a merge function folds them into an identical result on every device.
+The ordering, deduplication, and convergence all come from the data structure itself.

 - Commutative means order doesn't matter.
 Replica A merging with replica B produces the same result as B merging with A.